brooksgathagan/Personal-Projects/README.md

 # Morse Code Translator

-A simple application to translate Morse Code -- from text to morse code, and from morse code to text.
+A simple application that utilizes Dictionaries to translate Morse Code -- both from text to morse code, and from morse code to text.

 # Jordan Kombat